waheedejaz/opensomeip/examples/infra_test/README.md

 For Colima, multicast between host and container is NOT directly supported.
 Options:

-1. **Run both in containers**: Put your stack AND vsomeip in Docker containers on the same Docker network
+1. **Run both in containers**: Put both endpoints in Docker containers on the same Docker network
 2. **Use Linux VM**: Run tests inside the Colima VM
 3. **Use native Linux**: Run on actual Linux machine